 - All students must take Theories of International Relations during their first term in the program.

-- All students must take PSM B1877 Quantitative Methods and SOC B1004 Analyzing Evidence during their first year in the program.
+- All students must take PSM B1877 Quantitative Methods and IR B6800 Research Methods during their first year in the program.

 We begin the program with the study of international relations theory, concepts, and quantitative methods.
 These courses provide students with the tools to analyze the political and economic institutions and processes that define the international system of nation-states and transnational actors.
 Our courses on international law offer an in-depth examination of the legal norms and rules that regulate the behavior of states outside their borders.
 The international organization component has a natural focus on the United Nations and the non-governmental organizations that are all located nearby in midtown Manhattan.